jaylac2000/Apollo-Network/README.md

 # ApolloMCPE

-My Servers Core is worth about $300 if you wish to buy it you must pay full price.
+My Servers Core (ApolloMCPE)

+For sale: Not currently, probably won't be, if it comes for sale it'll probably be expensive)

 There are features being added constantly